Shares eye record high as Fed heads for 2017 hat-trick

 Japan's Nikkei stock index .N225 finished 0.5 percent lower however, pressured by the stronger yen and shrugging off upbeat economic data that showed Japanese core machinery orders rose a more-than-expected 5 percent in October.

-In commodity markets, oil was nudging back towards two-year highs hit in the previous session on an unplanned closure of the pipeline that carries the largest volume of North Sea crude oil.
+In commodity markets, oil was nudging back towards 2-1/2 year highs hit in the previous session on an unplanned closure of the pipeline that carries the largest volume of North Sea crude oil.
 [O/R]

 Gold was near its weakest level in almost five months at $1,242.18 an ounce.
 It is often seen as a safe-haven play and can perform poorly when central bank’s like the Fed feel confident enough to raise interest rates.
 [GOL/]